 The Windy City Light Stick is a 3-in-1 design that functions as a glow stick, whistle, and flashlight in emergency situations.
 In addition, the product is 8 inches long and includes a lanyard so that it can be attached to your pack, pants, or shelter.

 The lightweight design is ideal as part of your everyday emergency pack as it is compact and thin compared to other similar products.
+It would really fit in your emergency kit bag.

 The battery that powers the flashlight is chemical free which means that it shouldn’t leak into your pack like other batteries will over time.

-Customers commonly report using these in their emergency packs, for international hiking and trekking, and for trips into lesser developed locations where light may not be guaranteed.
+Customers commonly report using these in their emergency packs, for international hiking and trekking, and for trips into lesser-developed locations where light may not be guaranteed.
 The Windy City light stick retails for around $5.99.

 - ideal as part of your everyday emergency pack

-- emergency packs, for international hiking and trekking, and for trips into lesser developed locations
+- emergency packs, for international hiking and trekking, and for trips into lesser-developed locations

 - Not many reviews are out.